Mission of Friendship

 Los Amiguitos Day Care Center

-This center provides care for children ranging in age from 6 weeks to 3 years whose mothers must work to support their families.
+This center provides care for about 30 children ranging in age from 3 months to 4 years old whose mothers must work to support their families.
 Children receive meals and participate in educational activities in a loving atmosphere.

 Nueva Vida After School Enrichment Program